EU And UK Narrow Gaps On Post-Brexit Trade But No Deal Yet - UrduPoint

 But trade talks have stumbled over how to ensure fair competition between EU and UK businesses once London is free to diverge over time from Brussels' regulations.

-And there is a bitter dispute over fishing, which represents a tiny part of the economy but has taken on totemic political significance for several member states, and which the EU has linked to the broader trade deal.
+And there is a bitter dispute over fishing -- a tiny part of the economy but a totemic issue for several member states, and which the EU has linked to the broader trade deal.

+He told parliament that the EU must "understand that the UK has a natural right, like every other country, to want to be able to control its own laws and its own fishing grounds".

-Some EU member states -- led by France and the Netherlands -- are holding out to preserve quotas for their crews in UK waters and a long-term arrangement to provide stability.
+- Contingency plan - Some EU member states, led by France and the Netherlands, are holding out to preserve quotas for their crews in UK waters and a long-term arrangement to provide stability.

 "But this is now a case of us being so close, and yet being so far away from each other, because two issues still remain outstanding, you know them: a level playing field and the fisheries," von der Leyen said.